 This connection method bridges your network and ISP's network together.
-The Modem Router will obtain IP address automatically from your ISP's DHCP server.
+The Router will obtain an IP address automatically from your ISP's DHCP server.

-- VPI/VCI Enter your Virtual Path Identifier (VPI) and Virtual Circuit Identifier (VCI) parameter here.
+- 1. VPI/VCI Enter your VPI and VCI parameter here.
 These identifiers are assigned by your ISP. - 2.
 Encapsulation Select LLC or VC MUX your ISP uses.

-Click "Apply Changes" to save and activate your settings.
-To go back to the original settings before saving, click "Clear Changes".
-Or click any of the Quick-Navigation links for other options.
-Your new settings will not be saved unless your click "Apply Changes".
+Click "Apply Changes/Next" to save and activate your settings.
+To go back to the original settings before saving, click "Clear Changes"; or click any of the quick-navigation links for other options.
+Your new settings will not be saved unless you click "Apply Changes/Next".